voicebase/voicebase-docs/docs/how-to-guides/number-formatting.md

             "w": "650-248-9652"
           },
 ```
-As you can see in the JSON response, the phone number will be returned in one “word” value with the time-stamp beginning at the first digit said and ending at the last digit.
+As you can see in the JSON response, the phone number will be returned in one word value with the time-stamp beginning at the first digit said and ending at the last digit.